bcomnes/old-bret.io/_posts/articles/2015-09-15-recent-happenings.md

 [![](https://farm1.staticflickr.com/769/21445284342_2b6419d557_o.png)](http://standardjs.com/)

 The standard linter and its family of tools has been growing rapidly.
 My focus has been on improving [`maxogden/standard-format`](https://github.com/maxogden/standard-format) with as little time as I have for it.
-Big thanks to [@feross](http://feross.org/) for growing this so rapidly.
+Big thanks to [@feross](http://feross.org/) for sailing that ship.

 [Sublime-StandardFormat](https://packagecontrol.io/packages/StandardFormat) has been chugging along and been working quite well in its day to day use.
 There are some cool updates that will make it integrate even better with [project level `package.json` integration](https://github.com/bcomnes/sublime-standard-format/issues/30).